taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Through their tears, Asoka sees a cup of patua juice, held out by small but strong hands.
 Asoka looks up to see an unexpectedly solemn Mawé, monkey now calm and peering at Asoka with intensity.

-Mawé: **"When I'm having a bad day, patua juice makes my luck better."**
+Mawé: **"Do you want some too?
+When I'm feeling bad, patua juice makes me feel better!"**

 Asoka stares at Mawé, still seeing a ghost of Pippa on the eager young face.
 After a moment, Mawé looks questioningly at Min.
 Min gently takes one of Asoka's hands and wraps it around the cup.